Download EBB

 The University of Michigan Law School uses Electronic Bluebook for taking laptop exams.
 The approved versions of EBB work on laptops running Windows and Mac operating systems configured to use English-United States language and regional settings.

-Compatible with Windows 10, 11 - Released March 2023
+• Compatible with Windows 10 and 11 - April 11, 2024

-Compatible with macOS 11 - 13 - Released March 2023
+• Compatible with macOS 12 - 14 - March 29, 2024

 EBB Requirements

-Minimum System Requirements
+• Minimum System Requirements

 To run EBB effectively, your laptop must meet or exceed the following minimum specifications:

-- Microsoft Windows 8.1, 10, 11 or macOS 10.15.x - 12.x configured for English-United States language and region
+• Microsoft Windows 10 or 11, macOS 12 - 14.x configured for English-United States language and region

-- At least 2 GB of RAM (memory)
+• At least 2 GB of RAM (memory)

-- Wireless network card recommended (to save your exam(s) to the network)
+• Wireless network card recommended (to save your exam(s) to the network)

-- A minimum 1024 x 768 screen resolution
+• A minimum 1024 x 768 screen resolution

 EBB Features

-Spell Check
+• Spell Check

 Your spelling is not being checked as you type, but you are able to use this function to check the spelling of words you have already typed at any time during your exam.

-Automatic Backups
+• Automatic Backups

-Exam Identifier
+• Exam Identifier

 EBB automatically inserts your exam identifier and course information on each page of your exam, so you do not need to type this information on each page.

-Automatic Timer
+• Automatic Timer

 EBB provides a timer, page counter, line counter, character counter, and word counter.
 There are no hard limits or cutoffs with any of the counters or timers.
 They are there so that you can keep track of your time and place in the exam.

-Function Buttons
+• Function Buttons

 EBB allows you to underline, bold, and italicize text using the buttons at the top of the typing screen or listed shortcut keys.
 In addition, the standard keys on your keyboard for punctuation will work as normal.
 EBB will not, however, allow you to use any function keys, macros, templates, or keyboard shortcuts available in Word or other word-processing programs (other than the ones specifically designated as included in EBB).

-Blocked EBB does not allow you to switch to other programs or review any files or folders on your computer while you are typing in EBB.
+• Blocked EBB does not allow you to switch to other programs or review any files or folders on your computer while you are typing in EBB.
 If you exit the program to review other files, you will not be allowed to return to the previously typed exam answer.
-Unblocked EBB, however, does allow you to view other files on your computer while you are in EBB.

-Undo and Redo Buttons
+• Undo and Redo Buttons

 EBB provides Undo and Redo functions, using buttons located at the top of the typing screen or listed shortcut keys, to restore accidental deletions.
 The Undo and Redo functions will restore up to 20 prior actions or keystrokes.

-New Page Function
+• New Page Function

-Automatic Formatting
+• Automatic Formatting

 Your typed answer will print out in a double-spaced Courier font even though it appears in a single-spaced format on your screen as you type.
 You do not need to manually double-space your exam answer(s).
 Additionally, you should not hit a hard return at the end of each line.
 Instead, let EBB wrap on the screen for you, because when EBB prints it will interpret a hard return as a new paragraph.
 Display zoom settings also have no effect on the printed version of your exam.

-Word Counts
+• Word Counts

 EBB has two different word counting functions.

-- Word Count
+• Word Count

 This is a count that automatically keeps track of your words as you type.
-This is a per-section word count. - Selected Words Count
+This is a per-section word count.

 This is only active when you highlight words.
 You can use this to get a static, on the fly count of whatever you select.

-Hide Exam
+• Hide Exam

 This is useful if you need to leave the room during a blocked exam and want to obscure your answers.

-Exam Questions Not Contained in EBB
+• Exam Questions Not Contained in EBB

-Finishing and Saving
+• Finishing and Saving

 During the exam, you will follow the step-by-step instructions given by the proctor.

-When you are done with your exam, click the Finish Exam button, or press Ctrl-Q (Windows) or CMD-Q (Mac).
-These are the only ways to exit the program (don't worry if you accidentally click the Finish button during your exam because you will be given a chance to return to your exam on the next screen).
+When you are done with your exam, click the Finish Exam button, or press Ctrl+Q (Windows) or Command+Q (Mac).
+These are the only ways to exit the program (don’t worry if you accidentally click the Finish button during your exam because you will be given a chance to return to your exam on the next screen).
 Once you have exited the program, you will not be allowed to return to your answer to modify it because the files are encrypted for security purposes.

 You will get either a green or yellow screen after you exit EBB.
 The green screen indicates that your exam was saved to the network and disk successfully.
 A yellow screen will appear if there has been any problem saving to the network or to your hard drive.
 If your final screen color is yellow, read the message on the screen.
-If the message states there was a problem saving to the network, ignore it and continue to the Submit Exams website.
-If the message says there was a problem saving to the disk, ask a Law School Information Technology staff member in your classroom for assistance.

 Important Notes

-Rented or Borrowed Laptops
+• Rented or Borrowed Laptops

 If you are renting or borrowing a laptop to take EBB exams, please see a Law School Information Technology staff member to move all exams taken on that laptop to the network before returning the laptop to its owner or vendor.

-Pay Attention to Email Sent from the Office of Student Records
+• Pay Attention to Email Sent from the Office of Student Records

 If there is a problem printing your exam, the Office of Student Records will notify you via email and/or phone the same day to bring your laptop in for exam recovery.

-Testing EBB
+• Testing EBB

-While we strongly encourage you to test EBB before you take an actual exam (see instructions above), do not type anything you want to read after you finish your test exam.
+• do not type anything you want to read after you finish your test exam.
 EBB exam files are encrypted and you will not be able to decrypt them.

 Recommendations for Using EBB

-Be Sure Your Laptop is Working
+• Be Sure Your Laptop is Working

 To safely participate in laptop exams, it is critical that your computer be functioning well and virus free.

-- If you are aware of any problems (hardware- and/or software-related), have them fixed before the start of exams.
+• If you are aware of any problems (hardware- and/or software-related), have them fixed before the start of exams.

-- Make sure that your Windows or macOS updates are all current, and that your virus protection software is up to date.
+• Make sure that your Windows or macOS updates are all current, and that your virus protection software is up to date.
 Do not wait until exam day to update your computer or antivirus software, as your computer may not be finished updating when the exam starts.

-- We recommend that no active tasks be performed (like running a full disk check for viruses) while taking the exam.
+• We recommend that no active tasks be performed (like running a full disk check for viruses) while taking the exam.
 If you have any virus protection software that uses a lot of memory, or which caused problems in the past, you should also do a test run with EBB, leaving the program running in the background to see if it causes any problems.

-- Follow the EBB installation and testing instructions (above) to ensure it works on your computer.
+• Follow the EBB installation and testing instructions (above) to ensure it works on your computer.

-Restart Your Laptop
+• Restart Your Laptop

 You should restart your laptop on exam day, particularly if you have not restarted or powered it off in several days.
 Like most programs, EBB can run sluggishly if your computer has been on for a long period of time without a restart.

-Power Settings
+• Power Settings

-It is recommended that you avoid allowing your laptop to enter "suspend" or "hibernation" mode during any period of inactivity while you are using EBB.
+It is recommended that you avoid allowing your laptop to enter suspend or “hibernation” mode during any period of inactivity while you are using EBB.

-Close Other Applications
+• Close Other Applications

 Although it is not likely that leaving other applications open while working in Blocked EBB will cause problems, we recommend that students close other applications before working in Blocked EBB, just to be safe.

-Memory Overload Performance Issues
+• Memory Overload Performance Issues

 Have your notes and outlines available in printed format and/or on a flash drive in case of memory overload or other computer problems during the exam.

-File-sharing Programs
+• File-sharing Programs

 If you use file sharing programs turn them off for the duration of the exam.
 File sharing programs such as BitTorrent may conflict with EBB during an exam, causing your computer to freeze or crash.

-Undo and Redo Functions
+• Undo and Redo Functions

 Use these functions to restore any part of your work that you accidentally delete.
 The Undo and Redo functions will restore up to 20 prior actions or keystrokes.

-Copy and Paste Into and From EBB is Prohibited
+• Copy and Paste Into and From EBB is Prohibited

 Macs

-Notifications
+• Notifications

-If you use the macOS Notifications feature, you may want to either turn it off or schedule a "Do Not Disturb" time frame so that you will not receive any notifications during your exam.
-You can do this by going to System Preferences | Notifications.
+If you use the macOS Notifications feature, you may want to either turn it off or schedule a “Do Not Disturb” time frame so that you will not receive any notifications during your exam.
+You can do this by going to System Settings (or System Preferences) | Notifications.

-Additional Input Languages and Sources
+• Additional Input Languages and Sources

 If you have more than one keyboard input source on your computer, you may have a shortcut to change between them enabled by default.
 This shortcut when activated in a Blocked exam can cause problems with EBB, and prevent you from typing.
 We recommend you either remove any additional input sources other than U.S. or disable the shortcut (Space + Control).
-You can do this by going to System Preferences | Keyboard | Input Sources
+You can do this by going to System Settings (or System Preferences)| Keyboard | Input Sources

 FAQs

-What is Electronic Bluebook?
+• What is Electronic Bluebook?

-What operating systems will work with EBB?
+• What operating systems will work with EBB?

-- English-language Windows 8.1, 10, 11
+• English-language Windows 10, 11

-Does EBB work with MacOS Monterey?
+• Does EBB work with MacOS Sonoma?

-Does EBB work with Apple M1 Chips?
+• Does EBB work with Apple Silicon Chips?

-What are the known EBB incompatibilities and conflicts?
+• What are the known EBB incompatibilities and conflicts?

-- Avira, Avast!, Trend, Webroot, Kaspersky Antivirus suites (and others) You must add an exception to these antivirus suites to allow Electronic Bluebook to run.
+• Avira, Avast!, Trend, Webroot, Kaspersky Antivirus suites (and others) You must add an exception to these antivirus suites to allow Electronic Bluebook to run.
 The procedure for doing this varies depending on the security program you are running.
 Please see a Law School Information Technology staff member for assistance.

-Note, there may be other third-party security suites that could interfere with EBB. - Suspend/hibernation
+Note, there may be other third-party security suites that could interfere with EBB.

-Will EBB work with non-English operating systems?
+• Will EBB work with non-English operating systems?

 As long as a non-English language operating system (OS) can run using the English language.